jsfenfen/nicar-nonprofit-datarelease/README.md

 - [Insider_transactions.csv](http://www.jacobfenton.com/990data/NICAR20/insider_transactions.csv) Is a file of "grants or assistance benefitting interested persons" from Schedule L, Part III.
 About 178,000 rows.

+- [Excess_benefits.csv](http://www.jacobfenton.com/990data/NICAR20/excess_benefits.csv) Is a file of "excess benefit transactions" with insiders, from Schedule L, Part I. Very rarely used, total of about 450 rows.
+Documentation [is here](documentation/excess_benefit_documentation.csv).

+## Where did this come from?

+The data is released by IRS to a public amazon bucket.
+This data is extracted using a python library called [IRSx](https://github.com/jsfenfen/990-xml-reader) I wrote a few years ago and dumped into a [database](https://github.com/jsfenfen/990-xml-database).

+The naming convention is often consistent with the [IRSx names](http://www.irsx.info/), but have been altered to prevent confusion when two parties are present.
+The queries used to extract the data, which contain name transforms, are posted here.

-## What data is being released
+## What are some common pitfalls?

-There are two types of data being released: salary and employment data, and disclosures about insider compensation.

-## Where can I read more about the data
+This data represents all filings, not just the most recent ones.
+If multiple filings representing the same tax year are found, the one with the last signature date is probably the one to use.

 ## How recent is the data?

 This release should include all electronic tax filings released by Jan.
 29, 2020.
-Tax filings using "schemas" from 2013 and earlier are not included.
+Tax filings using "schemas" from 2013 and earlier are not included, so all of the filings are later than TY 2014.
+There is a significant delay from tax filing to release.
+By the end of 2019, most tax year 2018 filings have been released, but many orgs are given extensions.

 ## What data is missing?